 When the water is cold, trout will be scattered throughout the lake and positioned in the top four to six feet of water.
 The bottom of the lake may not have enough oxygen and the top layer of the water often is colder since water freezes from the top down.
 Therefore, with colder water temperatures, it is better to fish midday when the water will be its warmest.

-A break in December’s cold Northwest winter storms turned my thoughts toward grabbing my rod and heading over to an Oregon Fishing Club private lake close to Portland, Oregon.
+A break in December’s cold Northwest winter storms turned my thoughts toward grabbing my rod and heading over to a private lake close to Portland, Oregon.
 My palms became clammy with anticipation of feeling a tight line straining against the pull of a leaping trout.
 That compelled me to brave the wintry conditions.
 However, upon arrival my first mistake was not to get back into the car and head to my favorite coffee shop: 80% of the lake was frozen over.

-Fishing in these conditions required maneuvering my SuperCat pontoon boat through thick, viscous, and frigid water while breaking the ice with the fins on my feet; this generated visions of the story and ultimate fate of the Titanic.
-The viscous water felt like paddling through molasses.
-Since the fish were not going to race after the fly, my strategy was to get the fly to the depth where the fish were holding.
+Fishing in these conditions required maneuvering my SuperCat pontoon boat through thick, viscous, and frigid water while breaking the ice with the fins on my feet.
+This conjured up visions of the Titanic and its disastrous fate.
+The water felt so viscous it was like paddling through molasses.

-My first approach: I selected a floating line with an indicator and a chironomid fly pattern.
-While this approach is known to be deadly effective in cold water, the ice limited access to different areas of the lake creating a challenge in locating any fish.
+I started by using a floating line with an indicator and my UV Midge fly pattern.
+While this approach is known to be deadly effective in cold water, the ice limited access to different areas of the lake and created a challenge for me to locate any fish.

 I switched to the Cortland Clear Camo Intermediate Full Sink Line – which sinks approximately one foot every ten seconds – and my UV Emerger fly.
 I then made 40-foot casts between the ice sheets where I knew the water depth was seven feet.